 In what condition is the premises delivered to the tenant?

 The key to minimizing disruption and maximizing value is to be aware of potential problems and address them clearly in the lease negotiation before the build-out starts.

 The downside to the Cash Allowance structure is that the tenant will be out of pocket for the construction cost until they are reimbursed by the landlord.
 Landlords only pay the allowance after the build-out is complete and the lien periods have passed.
 Tenants will also need to factor in additional time and personnel resources to manage or oversee the construction.

-We recommend that tenants hire a project manager to look after the day to day construction when building out their space – most commercial design or architectural firms offer this service.
+Depending on the size of the project, it may be advisable to hire a project manager to look after the day-to-day construction when building out office space – most commercial design or architectural firms offer this service.
 The goal of a project manager is to ensure that the project comes in on schedule and within the budget.
 By effectively managing the whole process, a good project manager should be able to re-capture their fee with time and money saved in the bidding, construction, and time management process.